ForesightMiningSoftwareCorporation/bevy_transform_gizmo/README.md

 * Translation handles
 * Rotation handles
 * Gizmo always renders on top of the main render pass
-* Gizmo scales at it moves closer/further from the camera
+* Gizmo is always the same size at it moves closer/further from the camera

 # Usage